Naguissa/uTimerLib/README.md

-# Arduino, ESP8266 and STM32 Timer-driven timed function calls - uTimerLib #
+# Arduino tiny and cross-device compatible timer library - uTimerLib #

 ## What is this repository for? ##

 Tiny and cross-device compatible timer-driven timed function calls library.

-Supports Arduino AVR, SAM, SAM32, STM32 and ESP8266 microcontrollers.
+Supports Arduino AVR, SAM, STM32, ESP8266 and SAMD21 microcontrollers.

 ## Current status ##